Effective Date: September 10, 2014

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical Service Support Centers.

 b.
-This language applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements who create and/or maintain records for, or on behalf of, NASA as specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements who create and/or maintain records for, or on behalf of, NASA as specified or referenced in the appropriate contracts, grants, or agreements.

 c.
 This NPD applies to records as defined by 44 U.S.C.
 3301.